VedantShingote11/VedantShingote11/README.md

   A platform where college peers can discover teammates and collaborate on hackathons based on skills and interests.

 - **VidScribe** *(Pro Editor)*
-  An AI-powered agent that converts YouTube videos into engaging blogs or concise summaries using natural language processing.
+  An AI-powered agent that converts YouTube videos into engaging blogs or concise summaries.

 ## 🌱 What I’m Exploring